-The University of Birmingham and the National Literacy Trust are jointly running a story writing competition.
-Following on from the Heroes and Heroines story writing competition in 2020, this year's topic is 'Water Stories.'
+The competition is jointly run by the National Literacy Trust and the University of Birmingham.
+Following on from the Heroes story writing competition in 2020, this year's topic is 'Water Stories.'

 The submitted stories will become part of the ‘Birmingham Stories Corpus’ (BSC), a collection of stories that our researchers at the University of Birmingham use to study the language of stories.

 Throughout the competition we'll be sharing lots of activities and ideas for inspiration on our Facebook and Instagram pages, and when schools return in September you'll have access to a PowerPoint resource for teachers and worksheets to use in class.
 You can let students write the stories in their own time, or you may want to set the writing of the story as homework.

 Head over to our Water Stories resource page to download lesson plans for teachers and top tips for young writers, written by prize winning author Sita Brahmachari.
 Each week we'll share a new resources to help young people plan their stories.

 The competition is open to participants from all over the UK.
 Each school submission will have at least one overall winner who is put forward for our shortlist and individual submissions will be shortlisted separately.

 Our Student Literacy Champions will create our shortlist.
 A panel of experts, including prize winning author Sita Brahmachari and exciting local ambassadors, will then choose a winner from the shortlist.

 - The top three stories will be published on both the Birmingham Stories and University of Birmingham websites.